Meghan King Edmonds Baby: How Daughter Aspen Inspired Meghan’s New Job

 — Meghan King Edmonds (@MeghanKEdmonds) January 16, 2017

 “ATTENTION: I’m so excited to announce that I’ve joined Celebrity Baby Trends as a staff writer!
 You guys are always asking for my opinions on all things baby so stay tuned for my weekly reviews.
 It’s been 7 weeks since I had Aspen and 4 years since I became a bonus mom to a (then) 4 and 7 year old who are now 8 and almost 11!
-I’ve been itching to get back to work and this is the perfect segue for me to enter back into the work force,” Meghan King Edmonds revealed on Instagram, while sharing the new job opportunity.
+I’ve been itching to get back to work and this is the perfect segue for me to enter back into the work force,” Meghan King Edmonds revealed on Instagram while sharing the new job opportunity.

 Meghan has considered leaving The Real Housewives of Orange County behind because she was shocked at how the ladies treated one another on the previous season of the show.
 Meghan King Edmonds wasn’t exactly excited about bringing her daughter into the volatile environment, where Kelly Dodd couldn’t control her anger, Heather Dubrow was breaking down, and Vicki Gunvalson was caught lying about Brooks’ medical records.
 But it sounds like King Edmonds is excited about her new job, where she will be writing about all things baby.